dan-r/HomeAssistant-Ohme/README.md

 * Switches (Charge state) - **These are only functional when a car is connected**
     * Max Charge - Forces the connected car to charge regardless of set schedule
     * Pause Charge - Pauses an ongoing charge
-* Inputs - **If in a charge session, this will change the active charge.
-If disconnected, this will change your first schedule.**
+* Inputs - **If in a charge session, these change the active charge.
+If disconnected, they change your first schedule.**
     * Number: Target Percentage - Change the target battery percentage
     * Time: Target Time - Change the target time
 * Buttons